-There's no doubt you’ve been stressed this year.
-Business owners, like you, deserve a break to kick back and relax this holiday season.
+Owning a business has been extra challenging the past year.
+You deserve a break to kick back and relax this holiday season.

 Here are 5 ways small business owners can give themselves some love and appreciation over the holidays.

 1. Reconnect With Your Creative Side

 It’s easy to get caught up in the day-to-day operations of running a business.
 It can be difficult, though, to find the downtime you need for creative thinking.

-Maybe your business brand needs a refresh?
-Or it’s time to innovate on your services?
+Maybe your business brand needs a refresh.
+Or it’s time to innovate your services.
 Perhaps you have one pesky problem that needs a fresh approach.

 The holidays offer a great opportunity to disconnect and let the mind roam, scribble down those ideas, and even think beyond blue-sky ideals and consider what executing on your ideas looks like.

 To get in that creative mindset, surround yourself with inspiration.
 Whether it’s nature, exercise, or just kicking back that puts you in a creative mindset, make the time for it.

 You may even find that allowing your brain to disconnect from the day-to-day helps you see your business from another perspective.

 ‘Tis the season for giving gifts.
 Perhaps you’ve been itching for a new tool or piece of technology to help run your business?

 Our advice: Treat yourself!
 After all, a lot of (unexpected) hard work went into this year.

 Maybe you’ve been eyeing a comfy new desk chair or wishing for some noise-canceling headphones that allow you to work more effectively from home.
 It’s easy to put these purchases on the back burner, but they’ll actually make a huge difference to your day-to-day.

 On the flip side, maybe you’ve been putting all of your blood, sweat, and tears into keeping your small business afloat all year?
 If that’s the case, why not treat yourself to a little self-care.
 A hot bath, day of leisure, or a yoga class might be just what Santa ordered.
 Don’t feel guilty—you’ve earned it!